Here’s the quick summary!

 When I first started taking Epilim (400 mg/day), my life became smoother.
-I would take the tablets and go about doing the everyday things.
-My emotions quietly settled down and my mood cycles stopped without me paying any attention to them.
+I would take the tablets and go about doing everyday things.
+My emotions quietly settled down and my mood cycles stopped.
 Without having to do anything, I simply stopped becoming overwrought, managed stressful periods calmly, and didn’t overreact to anything.

 I was able to go back to my regular daily schedules, which no longer seem insurmountably difficult or too slow paced and rigid.
 In fact, I didn’t need to pay too much attention to being bipolar except to take the medication regularly and marvel at how easy normal people have it.